Kong/kubernetes-ingress-controller/README.md

 ## Version support matrix

-The Ingress controller is tested on
-Kubernetes version `1.8` through `1.10`.

 The following matrix lists supported versions of
 Kong for every release of the Kong Ingress Controller: